vishalpatil1337/Firewall-Review/README.md

     Dim cellCheck As Range
     Dim IP As String
     Dim checkValue As String
+    Dim colorIndex As Integer
+    Dim continueHighlight As VbMsgBoxResult

+    ' Colors: 1st = Red, 2nd = Green, 3rd = Yellow, 4th = Blue
+    Dim colors As Variant
+    colors = Array(RGB(255, 0, 0), RGB(0, 255, 0), RGB(255, 255, 0), RGB(0, 0, 255))
+    colorIndex = 0

     ' Set the active worksheet
     Set ws = ActiveSheet

+    Do
         ' Prompt user to select the range with IP addresses (K column) On Error Resume Next
         Set rngIPs = Application.InputBox("Select the range of IP addresses", "Select Range", Type:=8) If rngIPs Is Nothing Then Exit Sub
         Debug.Print "IP range selected: " & rngIPs.Address

-    ' Prompt user to select the range to check (D column) Set rngCheck = Application.InputBox("Select the range to check against", "Select Range", Type:=8) If rngCheck Is Nothing Then Exit Sub
-    Debug.Print "Check range selected: " & rngCheck.Address
-    On Error GoTo 0
+        ' Prompt user to select the range to check (D column) Set rngCheck = Application.InputBox("Select the range to check against", "Select Range", Type:=8) If rngCheck Is Nothing Then Exit Sub Debug.Print "Check range selected: " & rngCheck.Address On Error GoTo 0

         ' Loop through each cell in the IP range
         For Each cellIP In rngIPs
             IP = Trim(cellIP.Value)
             If IP <> "" Then
                 Debug.Print "Checking IP: " & IP
                 ' Loop through each cell in the check range For Each cellCheck In rngCheck
                     checkValue = cellCheck.Value
-                ' Check if the IP is part of the string in the check range If InStr(1, checkValue, IP, vbTextCompare) > 0 Then ' Highlight matching cells in red
+                    ' Check if the IP is part of the string in the check range If InStr(1, checkValue, IP, vbTextCompare) > 0 Then ' Check current color and adjust if necessary If cellIP.Interior.Color = RGB(255, 0, 0) And colorIndex = 1 Then cellIP.Interior.Color = RGB(139, 0, 0) ' Dark Red
+                            cellCheck.Interior.Color = RGB(139, 0, 0)
-                    cellIP.Interior.Color = RGB(255, 0, 0)
+                        ElseIf cellIP.Interior.Color = RGB(0, 255, 0) And colorIndex = 1 Then
+                            cellIP.Interior.Color = RGB(144, 238, 144) ' Light Green
+                            cellCheck.Interior.Color = RGB(144, 238, 144)
+                        Else
+                            ' Highlight matching cells with the current color cellIP.Interior.Color = colors(colorIndex)
-                    cellCheck.Interior.Color = RGB(255, 0, 0)
+                            cellCheck.Interior.Color = colors(colorIndex)
+                        End If
                         Debug.Print "Match found: " & IP & " in " & checkValue
                     End If
                 Next cellCheck
             End If
         Next cellIP

-    ' Notify the user that the script has completed MsgBox "Highlighting complete"
+        ' Notify the user that the current highlighting is complete MsgBox "Highlighting complete with color " & colorIndex + 1

+        ' Increment the color index for the next run colorIndex = (colorIndex + 1) Mod 4

+        ' Ask the user if they want to run the script again with a different color continueHighlight = MsgBox("Do you want to highlight another set with a different color?", vbYesNo)

+    Loop While continueHighlight = vbYes
 End Sub

+Function IsIPInString(IP As String, str As String) As Boolean
+    Dim arrParts() As String
+    Dim part As Variant
+    Dim arrSubParts() As String
+    Dim subpart As Variant

+    arrParts = Split(str, ";")
+    For Each part In arrParts
+        arrSubParts = Split(part, ",")
+        For Each subpart In arrSubParts
+            If Trim(subpart) = IP Then
+                IsIPInString = True
+                Exit Function
+            End If
+        Next subpart
+    Next part
+    IsIPInString = False
+End Function

 ```

+1) CDE_Source       - Red                # In next rounds if found red highlited colour, it will be turn into Dark Red (Consider it as CDE_Source+OOS_Source= Both_Source)
+2) OOS_Destination  - Green              # In next rounds if Dark Green colour, It will turn into Light Green (Consider it as OOS_Destination+CDE_Destination= Both_Destination)
+3) OOS_Source       - Yellow
+4) CDE_Destination  - Blue